zhbjsh/homeassistant-ssh/README.md

 #### Uptime in days

-This sensor uses a `value_template` to transform the command output from seconds to days.
+In this command, the sensor uses a `value_template` to transform the command output from seconds to days.

 ```yaml
 # Sensor command with static sensor and value template